How to Become a Nanny

 - Excellent communication and interpersonal skills.

-- Ability to manage a busy schedule and prioritize tasks effectively.
+- Ability to handle multiple tasks and prioritize effectively.

 Is becoming a Nanny a good career path?